TAMULib/folio-module-descriptor-registry/README.md

 The substituted value does not have to be a string and can be any valid JSON type.
 The JSON files in the `launches` sub-directory, JSON files in the `vars` sub-directory, and the `vars.json` JSON file are associated with this substitution type.

-The second type utilizes the **Module Discovery Descriptor** keys and values.
+The second type utilizes the **Module Discovery Descriptor** keys and values as well as some other special keys and values.
 This **Module Discovery Descriptor** type is key on a combination of special reserved words and module names.
 This operates only on a string matching level using `sed` and cannot safely handle JSON data.
 This type allows for partial replacements, such as `"folioorg/{name:}:{version:}"`.
 This type is of the form `{key:module}` where `key` is one of `id`, `location`, `name`, and `version`.
+The special key types are `{global:namespace}`.
+The `{global:namespace}` represents the namespace specified by the `BUILD_DEPLOY_NAMESPACE` environment variable.
 The `module` is either not specified (like `{id:}`) to designate using information from the currently processed module.
 This is useful for situations such as where the module named `mod-consortia-keycloak` needs to define `MOD_USERS_URL` with a value of `http://mod-users-19.6.0-SNAPSHOT.350.folio-modules.svc`.
 This can be done using `http://mod-users-{version:mod-users}.folio-modules.svc`, such as in the following: